IRDeNial/NodeMD5/README.md

 ## Installation

-Set up a [MEAN stack](http://mean.io) or any other stack that uses MongoDB, Express, and Angler.
+1. Set up a [MEAN stack](http://mean.io) or any other stack that uses MongoDB, Express, and Angler.
-In app.js, edit the configuration to fit your database.
+2. In app.js, edit the configuration to fit your database.

+  2.1.
 Right now, it is set to localhost with no user/pass for the database md5list.

+3. Navigate to the working directory
+4. Run "node app"

 ## License